ChatGPT as a mapping assistant: A novel method to enrich maps with generative AI and content derived from street-level photographs: Study setup

 \subsubsection{AI tools and models}

 We utilize \texttt{GPT-3.5-turbo}, which is an advanced language model developed by OpenAI.
-It is an upgraded version of GPT-3, designed to offer improved performance and capabilities and retains the large-scale architecture of its predecessor, enabling it to generate coherent and contextually relevant text \cite{ouyang_training_2022}. \texttt{GPT-3.5-turbo} serves as a powerful tool for natural language processing, content generation, and other language-related applications.
+It is an upgraded version of GPT-3, designed to offer improved performance and capabilities, and retains the large-scale architecture of its predecessor, enabling it to generate coherent and contextually relevant text \cite{ouyang_training_2022}. \texttt{GPT-3.5-turbo} serves as a powerful tool for natural language processing, content generation, and other language-related applications.
 In our study it is used to suggest OSM tagging based on pre-constructed prompts using the content of street-level images.
 The model was accessed through the OpenAI API.

 BLIP-2 \cite{li_blip-2_2023} is a state-of-the-art, scalable multimodal pre-training method, designed to equip LLMs with the capability to understand images while keeping their parameters entirely frozen.
 This approach is built upon leveraging frozen pre-trained unimodal models and a proposed Querying Transformer (Q-Former), sequentially pre-trained for vision-language representation learning and vision-to-language generative learning.
-Despite operating with fewer trainable parameters, BLIP-2 has achieved exceptional performance in a range of vision-language tasks and shown potential for zero-shot image-to-text generation \cite{li_blip-2_2023}.
+Despite operating with fewer trainable parameters, BLIP-2 has achieved exceptional performance in a variety of vision-language tasks and has shown potential for zero-shot image-to-text generation \cite{li_blip-2_2023}.
 The methodology proposed in BLIP-2 contributes towards the development of an advanced multimodal conversational AI agent.
 We leverage BLIP-2’s capability to generate image captions as well as to perform visual question-answering (Q\&A).
-A freely available sample implementation of BLIP-2 was used to conduct this experiment (\texttt{https://replicate.com/andreasjansson/blip-2}).
+A freely available sample implementation of BLIP-2 was used to conduct this experiment (\texttt{\url{https://replicate.com/andreasjansson/blip-2}}).